Reviewing a Report

 - Distinguishes between external, proprietary, and internally identified/claimed components.

-Now that you know what forms the basis of the report, let’s take a look at each page individually.
+Now that you know what forms the basis of the report, let’s take a look at each section individually.

 The Summary section is displayed at the top of the main content area of the report.
 It consists of the report title and date as well as several displays of high-level statistics: